nbn1343/startup-example/notes.md

 I learned many great things from this assingment.
-This is what I want to note vv
+This is what I want to note -

 ***This is the pattern that you want to make a reflexive part of your development process:***
 ```